 The successful candidate will receive a one-off payment of $5,000 to assist with study-related expenses such as a computer, text books or stationery.

-The funds will be paid as a lump sum after confirmation of enrolment in the semester following the award of the Bursary.
+The funds will be paid as a lump sum after confirmation of enrolment in the semester following the award of the bursary.

 Enquiries and further information

-Enquiries may be directed to firstname.lastname@example.org or by telephone on (07) 3055 2969.
+Email specific enquiries to firstname.lastname@example.org or phone on (07) 3055 2991.